bb511/adl1t_datamaker/L1Trigger_data/h5convert/README.md

 > and then use the read method
 > `reader = root2h5.Root2h5(); h5file = reader.read_folder(folder)`.
 > For an example of how this is done, check the `scripts/plot` script.
+> The reader class contains dictionaries of all the objects and features stored in each object, but ultimately it just reads a file using `h5py`.

 # Prescale Files